 Let’s first start with a little inspiration.
 Blendmodes Studio has applied a glitch effect to their site and used it as a theme to be seen throughout.
 On this site, they’ve incorporated a sine wave that gives it another glitch vibe.
 So if you want to give this one a try, follow along in the tutorial and select sine instead of square.
 They’ve used this effect both in the background and in a text-hover effect, making for a great, interactive site design.

-Now that you’ve seen how some other designers are utilizing this trend in various ways, let’s dive in and learn how to create a glitch effect yourself!
+Now that you’ve seen how some other designers are utilizing this trend in, let’s dive in and learn how to create a glitch effect yourself!

 The manual Photoshop method